How to make exit interviews count?

 It is an awful thing when an excellent employee leaves.
 In fact, it’s difficult when any loyal employee decides to move ahead in their career to pursue their professional goals.
 In such situations, being critical or apathetic only brings down the morale of the employee as well as the concerned team.
 Therefore, an exit interview process should be a priority when an employee leaves, whether they get terminated.
 It gives you valuable information about your company and your employees.
 Further, conducting exit interviews is an opportunity to grow as an organisation and stay prepared for similar circumstances in the future.

 What is an exit interview process?

-As the name suggests, an exit interview is a meeting with an employee that takes place before they offer their resignation when they want to leave the company.
+As the name suggests, an exit interview process is a meeting with an employee that takes place before they offer their resignation when they want to leave the company.
 A member of HR or management usually leads the interview.
 The direct reporting manager of the employee must also attend for support and knowledge.